About the Community of Park Circle

 We all know about the historic and very pricey Greek Revivals and Italianates that line the avenues of downtown Charleston.
 But about 20 minutes north, in the Park Circle neighborhood of North Charleston, you’ll find hundreds of lovingly crafted—albeit more modest and affordable—old houses surrounding a 30-plus-acre park filled with baseball fields, playgrounds, and a weekly farmer’s market.
 The origins of Park Circle go back to 1912, when it was a working-class neighborhood for employees of North Charleston’s many factories and a naval base.
 Closed in 1995, the base is now being transformed into breweries, waterfront parks, studio space, and offices.

 The houses were built mostly from the 1920s through the 1960s and include Craftsman bungalows, Colonial Revivals, and brick ranch-style houses.
-Fixer-uppers go for as little as $150,000; small bungalows for under $200,000.
-Larger, restored houses, like a 2,700-square-foot Dutch Colonial Revival, can command upwards of $400,000.
+Fixer-uppers go are priced in the upper $100’s; small bungalows for mid $200’s.
+Larger, restored houses, like a 2,700-square-foot Dutch Colonial Revival, can command upwards of $400,000+.
 Still, “one of the wonderful things about Park Circle is that, compared to downtown, it is still affordable—and there are plenty of houses left to restore.”

 Why Buy Here?